fmidev/smartmet-tools-grid/doc/grid-support.md

 Technically, all file format specific identifiers are mapped into so called FMI-identifiers.
 This means for example, that all grid parameter identifiers (like grib-id, NetCDF-name, Newbase-name, etc.) are mapped to FMI parameter identifiers, all level type identifiers are mapped to FMI level identifiers, and so on.
 The point is that in this way we can say which parameters and levels are equal in spite of that they might be defined in different grid files.

-The configuration and the usage of this library is described in the “grid-files.pdf” document.
+The configuration and the usage of this library is described in the <a href="https://github.com/fmidev/smartmet-library-grid-files/blob/master/doc/grid-files.md">"grid-files”</a> document.

 Notice that there are several SmartMet components (like the Grid Engine and the Grid-GUI Plugin) that are using the Grid-Files Library, which means that they need to initialize the current library before they can use it.
 That's why the configuration files of these components usually define also the location of the configuration file used by the Grid-Files library.